joe81tx/diffsnap/README.md

 ```

 ## System Scheduler
 `diffsnap` does not run as a continuous background service.
-It relies on an external system scheduler such as a cron job on FreeBSD or a systemd timer on Linux.
-For `diffsnap` to evaluate a dataset, the system scheduler must run the binary the minute that matches the dataset's configured interval_minutes.
-If not, the snapshot window is skipped.
+It relies on an external system scheduler such as a cron job on FreeBSD or a systemd timer on Linux. `diffsnap` only evaluates datasets when it is invoked.
+If the scheduler doesn't invoke `diffsnap` at the expected interval boundary, that evaluation is skipped.
 The system scheduler interval must divide evenly into your smallest dataset interval_minutes.

 If your system schedule for `diffsnap` is 20 and your interval_minutes is 15 you'll only get one snapshot per hour instead of the intended 4.
 If your system schedule for `diffsnap` is 10 and your interval_minutes is 5 you'll only get a snapshot every 10 minutes instead of every 5.